（Photo by the author）

 2. At a nearby convenience store

-4. There are also some at major appliance store such as Big Camera, Yodobashi Camera, etc.
+4. There are also some major appliance stores such as Big Camera, Yodobashi Camera, etc.

-1. There are many online shops that sell Nengajo at a cheaper price than the original price sold by the post office in Japan.
-You can order Nengajo and also create your own style or design online.
-After you receive the Nengajo from that online shop, you can start writing the comment for each person.
-Sometimes these online shops offer free printing the address you would like on the card.
-However, many Japanese people concerned about leaking personal private information (address and names) through that online shops so they avoid asking for free printing of address but prefer to write the address and names by themselves at home.
+1. Many online shops sell Nengajo at a lower price than is sold by the post office in Japan.
+You can order Nengajo and create your own style or design online.
+After you receive the Nengajo from the online shop, you can start writing each message.
+Sometimes these online shops offer free printing of the address you would like on the card.
+However, many Japanese people are concerned about leaking personal private information (address and names) through online shops.
+Hence, they avoid asking for free printing of addresses but prefer to write the address and names at home.

 It’s not yet common to find an online store selling Nengajo in English.
 So if you want to order and make a design from an online shop, ask your Japanese friends to help you out to order a Nengajo from an online shop.

 2. If you are a creative person and love to design things, you can also create your own designed Nengajo at your home.
-All you need is to buy a plain Nengajo first and if you have a printer at home, you can print your own designed Nengajo.
+All you need is to buy a plain Nengajo first, and if you have a printer at home, you can print your own design.
 In this case, you can add your favorite pictures to whatever style you want.
-However, if you want to prepare your Nengajo this way, you should keep in mind that it might take longer time than buying the completed designed Nengajo from the shops.
+However, if you want to prepare your Nengajo this way, you should keep in mind that it might take a longer time than buying the completed designed Nengajo from the shops.

-If you can’t write Japanese or read Japanese but want to try writing Nengajo, don’t worry, there are some major phrases you can use in English when writing Nengajo like these ones below (samples for 2019):
+If you can’t write Japanese or read Japanese but want to try writing Nengajo, don’t worry, there are some phrases you can use in English when writing Nengajo like these below:

 ・Let me express the greetings of the season